 Hospitals that offer the nurse residency program for new graduates have it listed on their career page usually.
 If ‘you’re interested, you should apply directly through the hospital’s website.

-If you are selected to go through to the interview process, you will need to decide which specialty you are interested in pursuing.
-For instance, you can choose from options like ED, med-surg, labor and delivery, and ICU.
+If you are selected to go through the interview process, you will need to decide which specialty you are interested in pursuing.
+For instance, you can choose from options like ED, medical surgery, labor and delivery, and ICU.
 If you are hired, you will be expected to participate in the specialty program you have chosen.

 The point in coming in with a nursing specialty is that the residency program is explicitly designed to give you real-life experience within that specialty.
 ‘You’ll be participating in training and class to learn specialized information geared towards the specific position you were hired for.